n-skvortsov-1997/reviews/index.md

 Thus, from all of the above, we can conclude that `autofree` is a very crude technology.
 The author of the language tried to promote it through that video, and judging by the comments he succeeded, I don’t understand why people believe him, because a simple test shows that even simple programs leak as hell.

-**After 5 years, the most interesting feature of V is still in a very early state, and the author does nothing but promise that everything will happen soon.**
+**After almost 5 years, the most interesting feature of V is still in a very early state, and the author does nothing but promise that everything will happen soon.**

 It is already clear that the author of the language and his loyal followers will begin to say that `autofree` is not yet production ready, but the problems that I described above even for the very first alpha version are unacceptable.